 CCSD will provide breakfast and lunch to students during the school closures.
 Head to the Three Square website for a complete list of sites and hours of operations.
 Seniors who are at least 60 years old in need of food assistance can call 702-765-4030 Monday through Friday from 9:00 a.m. to 5:00 p.m. to find out which resource is best for them.
 They can also provide more information for SNAP benefits and nearby pantries, as well as discuss home delivery options.

-Washington is another one of the hardest-hit states and is feeling the impact of the outbreak and economic shutdown.
+Washington was one of the hardest-hit states and is feeling the impact of the outbreak and economic shutdown.
 The Seattle Food Committee has put together a helpful map to locate food assistance in the city’s six districts.

 Atlanta Community Food Bank is offering a new feature to help families and senior citizens during the crisis.
 According to the news website, 11 Alive, a “Text for Help” feature identifies the three closest food pantries to you when you text “findfood” (no spaces) or “comida” (Spanish) to 888-976-2232.
 Texters will be prompted to give their zip code.